 - Fine wire design.

-3. Best spark plug for fuel economy: NGK Laser Iridium ILFR5T11
+3. Best balance between fuel economy and horsepower: NGK Laser Iridium ILFR5T11

 What makes a spark plug the best?

-But the NGK Laser Iridium Spark Plug ILFR5T11, the best budget spark plug on the market, gives an optimum balance between fuel economy and performance.
-Being an Iridium spark plug and being from one of the best brands, the NGK, this spark plug is designed to last longer than the traditional spark plugs.
+But the NGK Laser Iridium Spark Plug ILFR5T11, the best budget spark plug on the market, gives an optimum balance between fuel economy and horsepower.
+Being an Iridium spark plug and being from one of the best brands, the NGK, this spark plug is expected to last longer than traditional spark plugs.

 It is one of the latest spark plugs from the brand, and hence it is the latest technology product.
 The center electrode is made of iridium which reduces voltage requirements to fire the spark plug, and the ground electrode is made of platinum.
 This dual precious metal design is proven to give supreme ignition and longevity.

-It comes in a pack of 4, so you can change all of your spark plugs for a sudden spike in performance or change only the necessary ones and save the rest for later.
+It comes in a pack of 4, so you can change all of your spark plugs to restore 100% of your car’s horsepower or change only the necessary ones and save the rest for later.
 It is expected to last more than 80,000 km on average.

 - Lasts around 80,000 km, longer than Platinum and Copper spark plugs.